“The Circulatory System”

-The circulatory system is made up of the heart, blood, blood vessels and lymphatic vessels.
+The is made up of the heart, blood, blood vessels and vessels.
 Its prime function is to transport blood throughout the body.
 Imbalances in the circulatory system can affect all other systems of the body but most often affect the nervous, respiratory, and gastrointestinal systems.
 The names for the herbal combinations are chosen based on the properties of the key herbs in the formula.

 The circulatory system is an organ system that moves nutrients, gases, and wastes to and from cells, helps fight diseases and helps stabilize body temperature and pH to maintain homeostasis. #